Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Conclusions

 \section{Conclusions}

 We specified the relationship between ordered conditional independence and sparse (inverse) Cholesky factors.
-Next, we described a hierarchical Vecchia approximation and showed that it exhibits equivalent sparsity in the Cholesky factors of both its precision and covariance matrices.
+Next, we described the HV approximation and showed that it exhibits equivalent sparsity in the Cholesky factors of both its precision and covariance matrices.
 Due to this remarkable property, the approximation is suitable for high-dimensional spatio-temporal filtering.
-The hierarchical Vecchia approximation can be computed using a simple and fast incomplete Cholesky decomposition.
+The HV approximation can be computed using a simple and fast incomplete Cholesky decomposition.
 Further, by combining the approach with a Laplace approximation and the extended Kalman filter, we obtained scalable filters for non-Gaussian and non-linear spatio-temporal state-space models.

 Our methods can also be directly applied to spatio-temporal point patterns modeled using log-Gaussian Cox processes, which can be viewed as Poisson data after discretization of the spatial domain, resulting in accurate Vecchia-Laplace-type approximations \citep{Zilber2019}.
 We plan on investigating an extension of our methods to retrospective smoothing over a fixed time period.
 Another interesting extension would be to combine our methodology with the unscented Kalman filter \citep[][]{Julier1997} for strongly nonlinear evolution.
 Finally, while we focused our attention on spatio-temporal data, our work can be extended to other applications, as long as a sensible hierarchical partitioning of the state vector can be obtained as in Section \ref{sec:hv-intro}.